privacyidea/privacyidea/doc/installation/index.rst

 Installation
 ============

-The two ways described here to install privacyIDEA are
+The ways described here to install privacyIDEA are

- * the installation via the python package index, which can be used on any Linux distribution and
+ * the installation via the :ref:`pip_install`, which can be used on any Linux distribution and
- * ready made debian packages for Ubuntu 14.04LTS.
+ * ready made :ref:`install_ubuntu` for Ubuntu 14.04LTS and
+ * ready made :ref:`install_wheezy` for Debian Wheezy.

 If you want to upgrade from a privacyIDEA 1.5 installation please read :ref:`upgrade`.